websemantics/builder-extension/README.md

 Refere to [example-module](https://github.com/websemantics/example-module)  or use [Boxed](http://websemantics.github.io/boxed/) to scaffold your module's code.

-7- Finally, install your module
+7- Finally, install your module from command line, or admin.

 #### Inner Working: